We have identified the following financial advice and help points for coronavirus affected associate dentists.

 If you can’t meet essential household expenditures, you can apply for financial support from the benevolent fund for all dentists.
 You can also access a free budget planner to help you assess your finances and make plans for the future.

-Due to the £50,000 income ceiling, this grant payment is only likely to benefit part-time self-employed dentists or trainee dentists on a lower income.
+Due to the £50,000 income ceiling, this grant payment won’t be available to all self-employed dentists

 The same eligibility conditions apply to both rounds of grant funding.